technology-toolbox/website/content/blog/jjameson/2010/05/04/upgrade-team-foundation-server-2008-to-tfs-2010-and-sharepoint-server-2010.md

 Note that a different error may be shown in the **Remaining Work**         Web Part:

+{{< blockquote "font-italic text-danger" >}}

-> Reporting Services Error
+Reporting Services Error

->
-> ***
+***

->
->
-> An error has occurred during report processing. (rsProcessingAborted) Get Online         Help
-> Query execution failed for dataset 'DefaultIterationParam'. (rsErrorExecutingCommand)         Get Online Help
-> For more information about this error navigate to the report server on the local         server machine, or enable remote errors
+An error has occurred during report processing. (rsProcessingAborted) Get Online         Help Query execution failed for dataset 'DefaultIterationParam'. (rsErrorExecutingCommand)         Get Online Help For more information about this error navigate to the report server on the local         server machine, or enable remote errors

->
-> ***
+***

->
->
-> SQL Server Reporting Services
+SQL Server Reporting Services

+{{< /blockquote >}}

 This error typically occurs when the TFS data warehouse (i.e. the OLAP cube) has         not yet been processed.
 Wait for the warehouse database to be updated.